Gin Lee: Early life and career beginnings

 Gin Lee was born in Johor Bahru, Malaysia to a family with music background.
 Her father was a professional drummer, her mother a live singer, and she has an elder sister.
 Gin Lee recalls in an interview in 2016, "I started singing in front of people when I was three or four.
 My parents used to ask me to go on stage to sing for my relatives and I always loved performing in my kindergarten and primary school."
 Gin Lee was part of her high school's track and field team, focusing on sprinting, but later stopped training due to persisting injuries.
 When she was 18 years old, she won Malaysia's Universal Music song writing competition.
 In 2007, she graduated from International College Of Music (ICOM) in Malaysia with a bachelor's degree, majoring in vocal music and arrangement.
 She released her debut Mandarin album ONE & ONLY through Fretlezz Production in Malaysia on 29 December 2009, writing most of the songs on it.
 The album was nominated at the 17th Malaysian Music Industry Awards for Best Local Chinese Album.

 Gin Lee appeared on Taiwanese singing competition Super Idol (of which her cousin Meeia Foo won second place in season 2) in May 2010, performing "Superwoman" and appeared on Hong Kong singing competition The Voice 2 as a challenger in August.
-Her performance of "Xin Bu Le Qing" 新不了情 earned a final score of 89.2 points, with judge and veteran singer Teresa Caprio awarding her 100 points.
+Her performance of "Xin Bu Liao Qing / New Everlasting Love" (新不了情) earned a final score of 89.2 points, with judge and veteran singer Teresa Caprio awarding her 100 points.
 In the following round, Gin Lee sang "If I Ain't Got You" but lost 87 to 92 points to Mag Lam, who went on to win the competition.